Kimoy777/adamcaudill.github.io/source/about/index.markdown

 One day when I was 15 I happened on a copy of Visual Basic 5 Deluxe Learning Edition on sale in a book store; being bored and needing something to occupy my time during the summer, I bought it.
 That single chance event changed my life.

-In the years since I've focused (almost obsessively) on software development, studying C++, COBOL, PHP, Ruby, Java, C#, and even some Python and x86 assembler.
-I tend to focus on a single language and try to become an expert, rather than simply be familiar with many; as a result my current focus is C# as it is the current state of the art.
+In the years since I've focused (almost obsessively) on software development, studying C++, COBOL, PHP, Ruby, Java, C#, Python, and even some x86 assembler.
+I tend to focus on a single language and try to become an expert, rather than simply be familiar with many; at work I primarily work in C#, personal work is mainly in Ruby.
 My previous primary language choices have been PHP and of course VB.

 I've always had a passion for the open source world and have contributed to several.
 A couple that are notable: I served as the Project Manager for [SWEBS](http://sourceforge.net/projects/swebs/) (a simple, lightweight HTTP server), and I've contributed to [bbPress](http://bbpress.org/) among others.

 {% img center http://adamcaudill.com/files/2006/02/gmail_transparent.png %}

 Among the applications I've released publicly, GSuite (no longer available) was the most popular at around 50,000 downloads.
 It was the first major system tray based alert for Gmail users that they had new mail; released long before it was eventually obsoleted by an official application from Google.

 ### Security

-From my earliest days as a developer I was pulled into security - with friends in the field I was pulled into their projects more than once.
-So security has always been present.
+From my earliest days as a developer I was drawn into security - with friends in the field I was pulled into their projects more than once.
+So security has always been present in my mind.
 As the years have gone by (and I keep seeing more horribly insecure code) my interest in security has steadily grown into a real passion.
-Between pentesting web and desktop applications at work, and my own research for fun - I've found I really love breaking software.
+Between pen-testing web and desktop applications at work, and my own research for fun - I've found I really love breaking software.

 ### Photography